noisebridge/PythonClass/lessons/down-with-OOP?/OOP.md

 #OOP, Classes and Class interaction

 ######spike: what OOP isn't
-let’s open up our good friend [repl.it](http://repl.it/) and [Scheme](https://classes.soe.ucsc.edu/cmps112/Spring03/languages/scheme/SchemeTutorialA.html) some non-OOP
-    starting with a couple built-in functions
+let’s open up our good friend [repl.it](http://repl.it/) and [Scheme](https://classes.soe.ucsc.edu/cmps112/Spring03/languages/scheme/SchemeTutorialA.html) some non-OOP starting with a couple built-in functions

     (print "Hello, " (read) "!")
-    now let's define some of our variabls
+    now let's define some of our variables
     (define pi 3.14)
     (define square (lambda (x)  (* x x)))